Diagnostics

 2-moment microphysics

 For the 2-moment scheme we take into consideration the effect of both cloud and rain droplets.
-Integrating over the assumed cloud droplets Gamma distribution leads to
+The radar reflectivity, as written above is proportional to the 2nd moment cloud number distribution in mass

 where: